rcunha/GettingAndCleaningData_CourseProject/CodeBook.md

 ```

 ### Appropriately label the data set with descriptive variable names.
-Using the same structure used to select the columns to keep, now we assign their column names.
+Using the same structure used to select the columns to keep (cols), now we assign descriptive column names to dx.
 ```r
 # Appropriately label the data set with descriptive variable names.
 colnames(dx) <- cols[,"cname"]